Home Renovation ROI Calculator

 ROI (%) = (Value Added to Home / Renovation Cost) × 100

 We use additional parameters to make the calculator more accurate and precise.
-Our calculator incorporates industry-average ROI percentages for different types of renovations such as kitchen remodeling, bathroom remodeling, roof replacement etc.
+Our calculator incorporates industry-average ROI percentages for different types of renovations such as kitchen remodeling, bathroom remodeling, roof replacement, etc.

 Note: We use real average data sourced from the National Association of Realtors and Remodeling Magazine.